RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity

 \subsection{Benchmark Dataset}

-We curate 65 social roles of five domains---Family (18), Occupation\footnote{The occupation roles used in our experiments were sourced from the U.S. Bureau of Labor Statistics' wage survey~\citep{usBureauofLaborStatistics}.
-We sampled 12 occupations each from the top and bottom thirds of the income distribution.} (24), Society (5), Interpersonal Relationship (8), and Religion (10)---as listed in \autoref{tab:role_list}.
-For each role, GPT-4.1 generates three concise role expectations and instantiates three situations for each expectation that map to urgency scores $u\in\{1,2,3\}$ (each role has nine situations in total).
-All expectations and situations were manually audited for plausibility, neutrality, and nonredundancy.
-We pair roles only in different domains (e.g., \textit{grandfather–police officer}, not \textit{grandfather–brother}) and hold gender constant by pairing only roles with the same gender annotation (e.g., excluding \textit{grandfather–girlfriend}).
-For each valid pair, we randomly sample one expectation and its instantiated situation for each role, promoting topical variety across stories.
+We curate 65 social roles of five domains: Family (18), Occupation (24), Society (5), Interpersonal Relationship (8), and Religion (10) (see Appendix~\ref{appendix:benchmark_dataset}).
+For each role, GPT-4.1 generates three concise role expectations and instantiates three situations for each expectation, mapping to urgency scores $u\in\{1,2,3\}$.
+All expectations and situations were manually verified for plausibility, neutrality, and non-redundancy.
+We pair roles only across different domains (e.g., \textit{grandfather–police officer}) and exclude pairs with differing gender annotations (e.g., \textit{grandfather–girlfriend}).
+For each valid pair, we randomly sample one expectation and its instantiated situation for each role.
 This procedure yields 1,546 unique cross‐domain role pairs.
 For each pair, the two sampled situations are combined under all fully crossed urgency level combinations ($3\times3$), producing nine stories per pair.
-In total, we construct 13,914 role conflict stories, each accompanied by a binary question asking which role should be prioritized in the presented situation.
+In total, we construct 13,914 role conflict stories, each accompanied by a binary question asking which role should be prioritized.